 Pros of Hatchery Chicks:

-- You’ll have an ability to acquire the exact breed, and sex, and number of chicks that you want – with generally a pretty low margin of error in hatchery sorting.
+- ✔️ You’ll be able to buy the exact breed, sex, and number of chicks that you want.

-- Necessary vaccines may have been given by hatchery, increasing flock health long-term.
+- ✔️ Necessary vaccines may have been given by the hatchery, increasing flock health long-term.

 Cons of Hatchery Chicks:

-- Since most laying hens began laying eggs at around six months of age, six months of care and feeding is required before you’ll get eggs from your chickens, longer if you don’t plan to winterize your chicken coop.
+- ❌ Since most laying hens began laying eggs at around six months of age, six months of care and feeding is required before you’ll get eggs from your chickens.
+This may extend to a year if you don’t plan to winterize your chicken coop.

 Increasing Egg Laying Production in your Hobby Flock